Summary

 Other rounding functions

-Excel provides a number of rounding functions, each with a different behavior:
+Excel provides several rounding functions, each with a different behavior:

 Notes

-• The ROUND function rounds to a specified level of precision, determined by num_digits.
+• The ROUND function rounds a number to a specified level of precision, determined by num_digits.

-• If number is already rounded to the given number of places, no rounding occurs.
+• If the number is already rounded to the given number of places, no rounding occurs.

-• If number is not numeric, ROUND returns a #VALUE! error.
+• If the number is not numeric, ROUND returns a #VALUE! error.

 Dave Bruns Profile Picture